Hey, I'm Ave.

 Cycling Adventures

-The numbers tell an incredible story for a fresh newbie: 0 rides, 0 km of virtual adventures, and 0 meters of elevation conquered.
+The numbers tell an incredible story: 0 rides, 0 km of cycling adventures, and 0 meters of elevation conquered.
 But beyond the stats, it's about the rhythm - the same consistency that got me through three rounds of #100DaysOfCode now powers me through Thai canals and Norwegian coastal roads.

 Every route is a new story: racing through Milano time trials, climbing Swiss mountains, exploring Belgian cobblestones that pro cyclists know by heart.
 It turns out that cycling and coding share the same fundamental truth - both require showing up consistently, especially when motivation is low.